 Bird data

 ARU data were collected from 2020, 2021, and 2022 between April to July, with consistent time schedule 4 am to 7 am, 1 min on, 4 min off.
 There were in total 66 ARU set up across the JPRF forest station.
 The number of functioning ARUs varies given the time needed to set up ARUs in sites, and ARU failures (batteries dead, unites taken down by wild animals).
 ARU data were analyzed by BirdNET-Lite version, with parameters set (lon, lat, week).
-Verification of the ARU species list was done by three steps: (1) listening to at least 1 – 5 recordings for each species with confidence score higher than 0.85, (2) reviewing the species distribution range from the breeding bird atlas in the Prince George area, and from eBird species occurrence report, and (3) local expert opinions.
-Only species that verified through these three standard were true.
+Verification of the ARU species list was done by three steps: (1) listening to at least 1 – 5 recordings for each species with confidence score higher than 0.85, (2) reviewing the species distribution range from the breeding bird atlas in the Prince George area, and from eBird species occurrence report, and (3) use of local expert opinions.
+Only species that were verified through these three standard as occurring within the region and/or having been seen in the John Prince Research Forest were classified as ”confirmed species”.
 ARU species were re-categorized by the Cornell lab of Ornithology clement species.

 eBird hotspot was set up in 2022 summer, with field observers working across the JPRF area and reporting species.
 Data were derived on 2023 July 6th, making it a one year observer effort.
 Most observations were done during summer while some checklists were reported during winter.
 All the species were categorized based on the Cornell Lab of Ornithology clement categorization. eBird species were re-categorized by the Cornell lab of Ornithology clement species.